-For many, our day starts off with a stimulating beverage containing caffeine like coffee, tea or cocoa.
-Unfortunately, long-term reliance upon these can create an addiction, and can also have adverse effects on the heart and brain function, depleting vitality and taxing the adrenal system.
-Reducing your caffeine intake, along with taking adaptogenic herbs can bring your body into balance.
+For many, our day starts with a stimulating beverage containing caffeine, like coffee, tea, or cocoa.
+Unfortunately, long-term reliance upon these can create an addiction and adversely affect the heart and brain function, depleting vitality and taxing the adrenal system.
+Reducing your caffeine intake, along with taking adaptogenic herbs, can bring your body into balance.

 The Downsides of Caffeine

-Caffeine is an intestinal irritant that can inflame the digestive tract, congest the lymph system, desensitize the mucosa of the stomach, causing constipation, and has a dehydrating quality that can dry out the skin, stomach, and respiratory tract, and it is believed to deplete the body of calcium, zinc, copper, iron, and magnesium.
+Caffeine is an intestinal irritant that can inflame the digestive tract, congest the lymph system, desensitize the stomach's mucosa, causing constipation, and has a dehydrating quality that can dry out the skin, stomach, and respiratory tract.
+It is believed to deplete the body of calcium, zinc, copper, iron, and magnesium.

 Caffeine also taxes the adrenal system.
-The adrenal glands are a part of an extensive system is known as the endocrine "glandular" system that influences every cell in the body controlling mood, blood pressure, reproduction, development, and regulates metabolism, immunity, and our response to stress.
+The adrenal glands are part of an extensive system is known as the endocrine "glandular" system that influences every cell in the body, controlling mood, blood pressure, reproduction, and development, and regulates metabolism, immunity, and our stress response.

-The effects of caffeine can be felt in your system within a few minutes and can stay in your system for many hours inhibiting the absorption of adenosine, which calms the body, and can make you feel alert but can also cause sleep problems.
+The effects of caffeine can be felt in your system within a few minutes and can stay in your system for many hours, inhibiting the absorption of adenosine, which calms the body and can make you feel alert but can also cause sleep problems.
 It also injects adrenaline into your system, giving you a temporary boost of energy but can make you fatigued, edgy, and agitated.
-It increases the body's levels of cortisol (the stress hormone) which can ultimately lead to weight gain, moodiness, diabetes and heart disease, and finally, it increases dopamine levels (acting similar to an amphetamine) which make you feel good for a while but can lead to physical dependency.
+It increases the body's levels of cortisol (the stress hormone), which can ultimately lead to weight gain, moodiness, diabetes, and heart disease.
+Finally, it increases dopamine levels (acting similar to an amphetamine), which makes you feel good for a while but can lead to physical dependency.

-It is not uncommon to hear the terms "adrenal exhaustion or fatigue" in today's more stressful world which is a chronic feeling of mild physical and emotional depletion which can be followed by intense stress and depression.
+It is not uncommon to hear the term "adrenal exhaustion or fatigue" in today's more stressful world, a chronic feeling of mild physical and emotional depletion followed by intense stress and depression.
 There are many causes in our modern world for these conditions, and caffeine is believed to be a significant culprit.

 The Effects of Caffeine on the Three Doshas

-In Ayurveda, caffeine affects each of the doshas, and overall constitutions differently, but here are the basics: Vata is more hyper-metabolic in nature, and caffeine can be overstimulating.
-Pitta has the tendency of acidity and overheating, and caffeine can bring imbalance, and finally, Kapha is hypo-metabolic, and caffeine may boost and stimulate their metabolic functions.
+In Ayurveda, caffeine affects each dosha and overall constitutions differently, but here are the basics: Vata is more hyper-metabolic, and caffeine can be overstimulating.
+Pitta tends to acidity and overheating, and caffeine can bring imbalance, and finally, Kapha is hypo-metabolic, and caffeine may boost and stimulate their metabolic functions.

-Many achieve this by firstly reducing the amount of coffee, and then switching to green tea before quitting altogether.
-A large cup of coffee from Starbucks has 300mg of caffeine, which is ten times more than you get from a cup of green tea, and tea is a natural antioxidant, anti-inflammatory, helps balances blood sugar and is mood boosting.
+Many achieve this by first reducing the amount of coffee and then switching to green tea before quitting altogether.
+A large cup of coffee from Starbucks has 300mg of caffeine, which is ten times more than you get from a cup of green tea, and tea is a natural antioxidant and anti-inflammatory, helps balance blood sugar, and is mood-boosting.